 To ensure you’re taxed correctly, you can let HMRC know about your change in relationship status.

-The Citizens Advice Bureau also has details about the key legal differences between living together and being married.
+Citizens Advice also has details about the key legal differences between living together and being married.

 If you’re worried about debt, you can contact the National Debtline for support.

 If you’d like to speak to an independent financial adviser, you can find one near you.